Using Markdown with Eleventy

 </figure>

-<p>This is a paragraph.</p>The implementation renders figure elements with a figcaption element at the bottom of the figure.
-Unfortunately, the close renderer does not provide access to the caption available to the open renderer.
-Additionally, custom containers can be nested.
-Therefore we need to push the caption onto a stack in the open renderer and pop it in the close renderer:
+<p>This is a paragraph.</p>The implementation renders figure elements containing a figcaption element at the bottom.
+However, the close renderer lacks access to the caption data available during the initial open renderer phase.
+Furthermore, because custom containers can be nested, the caption must be pushed onto a stack during open rendering and subsequently popped during close rendering:

 import markdownIt from 'markdown-it';